 Reading Should be Fun

-For some children, typically those who struggle to keep up with their peers, learning to read is not only difficult but it is also extremely laborious.
 Often times, these children have a negative feeling toward reading.
 But the fact of the matter is that reading should be fun no matter how skilled a reader is.
 Children should look forward to reading instruction and proudly share their progress with caring adults.

 No More Avoidance

 It was such a weight off my shoulders when my son began to enjoy reading.
 It was followed by joy when my son began to love reading.
-In fact, I installed a puck light on his bed.
-One with a dimmer and a timer so I can control how long he stays up each night reading after hugs and kisses.
-Just last night, he finished a series of four chapter books he received for Christmas, asking if there were more and so very disappointed when I told him no.
+In fact, I installed a puck light on his bed so he could read in bed before he fell asleep.

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.

 I’m glad you addressed that kids who grow up in literacy-rich homes can still have reading problems.
 This is one of my biggest frustrations!
 We’ve had so many teachers assume that because our child struggled with reading, that we didn’t read to him.
 (Personally, it’s so insulting!)